 What funding is available through CANB?

-CANB generally offers two funding programs each year.
-The National Archival Development Program (NADP) is usually announced in the fall with an application deadline in January.
-This is a federal funding program run by the Canadian Council of Archives.
 The CANB-New Brunswick Provincial Grant is usually announced in spring.
 This is a provincial funding program run by CANB through funding from the Department of Wellness, Culture and Sport.
-Both programs are competitive processes, so undertaking an application requires a thorough knowledge of archival processes.

 Can CANB help me write my project application?

 Yes.
 Contact the Archives Advisor for help.
 If your project relates to preservation, please contact the Preservation Advisor.
-Assistance can include formal training sessions, planned at the time you write your application, as well as answering questions that come up in the course of working on the project itself.
+Assistance can include training sessions on archival best practices, application or grant-writing assistance, as well as answering questions that come up in the course of working on an archival project itself.